These documents are available in alternate formats upon request. Please contact the City on 9400 4000.

 Planning approval requirements for single dwellings

-In addition to a building licence, planning approval may also be required for a single house where:
+In addition to a building permit, planning approval may also be required for a single house where:

 The Applicant will also be requested to supply justification for proposed variations to the applicable standards.

-If you are seeking approval for a development, which seeks variations to the District Planning Scheme No. 2, Residential Design Codes or an agreed Structure Plan, your application may need to be advertised for public comment.
-This may include the City seeking comments by way of contacting adjoining owners, a sign on the development site, and/or a notice in the local newspaper.
-The Approvals Officer assessing your application will advise you of any advertising requirements.
+If you are seeking approval for a development, which seeks variations to District Planning Scheme No. 2, or an agreed structure plan, or an assessment against the design principles under the Residential Design Codes, your application may need to be advertised for public comment.
+This may include the City seeking comments by way of contacting adjoining owners and occupiers, a sign on the development site, and/or a notice in the local newspaper.
+The Urban Planner assessing your application will advise you of any advertising requirements.